Large-Momentum Effective Theory: Introduction

-Historically, the infinite-momentum limit in field theories has been studied first at the level of diagrammatic rules for perturbation theory~\cite{Weinberg:1966jm}.
+Historically, the IMF limit of field theories has been studied first at the level of diagrammatic rules for perturbation theory~\cite{Weinberg:1966jm}.
 It was found that taking $P\to\infty$ by ignoring the UV divergences considerably simplifies the perturbation theory rules: Many time-ordered diagrams vanish and only few have finite contributions.
 Moreover, scattering in this limit resembles that in non-relativistic quantum mechanics, and the wave function description becomes useful.
 The Fock states define the partons which have the proper kinematic support ($0<x<1$).
-After the limit is taken, all physical quantities are now independent of $P$, and large-momentum symmetry is exact before UV divergences are regulated. {Therefore}, {\it it is the ``naive'' limit, $P\gg\Lambda_{\rm UV}\to\infty$, that corresponds to Feynman's naive parton model}, and hence we name the resulting theory as {\it effective field theory for partons}.
+After the limit is taken, all physical quantities are now independent of $P$, and large-momentum symmetry is exact before UV divergences are regulated.
+Therefore, {\it it is the ``naive'' limit, $\Lambda_{\rm UV}\ll P\to \infty$, that corresponds to Feynman's naive parton model}.

-In asymptotically free theories such as QCD, differences (or discontinuities) in taking the limits of $P\gg \Lambda_{\rm UV}$ and $\Lambda_{\rm UV} \gg P\to\infty$ are perturbatively calculable, as only the high-momentum modes matter.
-The differences are called {\it matching coefficients}.
-There is an important computational advantage in taking the naive limit $P\gg \Lambda_{\rm UV}$ in covariant calculations: Feynman integrals in perturbation theory have one four-momentum fewer.
-Therefore, this limit of QFTs serves as a reference system where the structure of the bound states is manifestly {independent of the COM momentum}, and is similar to scale-invariant critical points at which second-order phase transitions happen in condensed matter systems.
-However, the theory in the naive IMF limit has more UV divergences than the original one.
-Through their renormalization, a new scale ($\mu$) is introduced which can be related to the physical large momentum $P$ through the matching.
-Finally, the RGE for $\mu$ can be used to resum the large logarithms, $\ln P$.

-Therefore, the partons in QCD are very similar to the infinitely heavy quarks in HQET~\cite{Manohar:2000dt}.
-In certain QCD systems, heavy quarks such as the bottom quark are present, and their masses are much larger than the typical QCD scale $\Lambda_{\rm QCD}$.
-In this case, one might study the dependence on the heavy quark mass by expanding around $m_Q=\infty$.
-This expansion will generally produce a power series in $1/m_Q$.
-However, the limits of taking $\Lambda_{\rm UV}\to\infty$ and infinite heavy-quark mass {limits} are not interchangeable, due to the presence of the large logarithms $\ln m_Q$.
-In an EFT approach, one takes the $m_Q\to\infty$ limit first, this will result in a new theory with different UV behavior, but without the heavy-quark mass to worry about, and symmetries among very different heavy-quark systems become manifest.
-The renormalization of the extra UV divergences yields a RGE which can be used to resum large quark-mass logarithms.